Steven Alker

-Steven Craig Alker (born 28 July 1971) is a professional golfer from New Zealand who plays on the PGA Tour Champions, where he has won five events.
+Steven Craig Alker (born 28 July 1971) is a New Zealand professional golfer who plays on the PGA Tour Champions, where he has won 10 times.
 He won the season-long 2022 Charles Schwab Cup on the PGA Tour Champions.

-Early life and professional career
+Early life

 Alker was born in Hamilton, New Zealand.

+Professional career

-Alker turned professional in 1995 and has competed on several tours around the world.
+In 1995, Alker turned professional.
+He has competed on several tours around the world.
 He has been a member of the PGA Tour of Australasia since 1995.
 He played on the European Tour in 1998 and 1999, also competing on Europe's developmental Challenge Tour in 1999.
-In 2000, he won the Canadian Tour Order of Merit, before moving to the United States to compete on the Nationwide Tour in 2002.
-He was successful enough to graduate to the full PGA Tour in 2003, but was unable to retain his card and returned to the development tour from 2004 to 2006.
+In 2000, he won the Canadian Tour Order of Merit.

+Shortly thereafter, Alker moved to the United States.
+He competed on the Buy.com Tour, the PGA Tour's developmental tour, in 2002.
+He was successful enough to graduate to the full PGA Tour in 2003 but was unable to retain his card and returned to the development tour from 2004 to 2006.
 In 2007 and 2008, he went back to Europe to play on the European and Challenge tours.
-He returned to the Nationwide Tour (now Web.com Tour) in 2009.
+He returned to the PGA Tour's developmental tour in 2009.
 At the 2014 Cleveland Open on the Web.com Tour, Alker beat Dawie van der Walt on the 11th playoff hole, a tour record for longest playoff.
 He finished 20th in the Web.com Tour Finals to earn his PGA Tour card for the 2014–15 season.
 In 2016, Alker played in The Open Championship after tying for second place in the Final Qualifying event held at the Royal Cinque Ports Golf Club.